-A&M also analyzed whether a company's size (in terms of market capitalization) impacts the prevalence of awards that are provided.
-As shown in the chart at right:
+As shown in the chart to the right, A&M also analyzed whether a company's size (in terms of market capitalization) impacts the prevalence of awards that are provided.

-- Stock options / SARs vary in their usage, but are more prevalent at larger companies. - Time-vesting restricted stock / RSUs are utilized fairly uniformly across all company sizes. - Performance-vesting awards are slightly less prevalent at smaller companies.
+- Stock options / SARs are less widely used than other equity vehicles across all quartiles. - Time-vesting restricted stock / RSUs are utilized fairly uniformly across all company sizes. - Performance-vesting awards are significantly more prevalent at larger companies (95 percent of companies in the top quartile utilize such awards versus only 53 percent of companies in the bottom quartile).